LogtalkDotOrg/logtalk.org/_pages/tools.md

 *     result in spurious choice-points, degrading performance.
 Delete or
 *     correct the duplicated clause to fix this warning.
 ```

+There's also a [`help`](https://logtalk.org/manuals/devtools/help.html) tool
+that provides quick access to Logtalk documentation.
+In particular, with most
+backend Prolog systems, this tool supports browsing and searching the Texinfo
+versions of the Handbook and APIs documentation inline at the top-level.

 ## Lint checker